 Discuss the difference between goals and outcomes and problems encountered in meeting these goals.

-The demographics above are for housing related activities but do not include emergency shelters, transitional shelters or social services.
+The demographics above are for housing related activities for all CPD formula grant programs, but do not include emergency shelters, transitional shelters or social services.
 These activities are not included because they don't provide permanent housing.